 Training tests are accessed on the Practice and Training Test Site.

 The training tests are designed to provide students and educators with an opportunity to quickly familiarize themselves with the software and navigational tools that they will use on the CAASPP assessments.
 The training tests are organized by grade bands (for example, for the Smarter Balanced ELA and mathematics training tests, bands are grades three through five, six through eight, and eleven).
 Each test contains fewer than 10 questions.

 On the student Training Test website, the questions were selected to provide students with an opportunity to practice a range of item response types.
 The training tests do not contain PTs.
 Similar to the practice tests, the training tests include all embedded universal tools, designated supports, and accommodations.
-Note that the text-to-speech functionality is available only when using the training tests through the secure browser.

 The student training test site may be used by anyone.
 Students can log on as guests or use their first name and SSID.
 Students who log on using their credentials may log on to a guest session or a proctored training session with a training session ID set up through the Test Administrator Training Site.